HadrienG2/starpu-rs/README.md

-# Low-level bindings to StarPU
+# Low-level Rust bindings to StarPU

 This Rust crate allows you to use [StarPU](https://starpu.gitlabpages.inria.fr/) in Rust almost like a C program would.